Baked Chicken Stuffed with Pesto and Cheese (Video)

 This recipe is perfect for low-carb and Keto diets and it’s also gluten-free.
 With lower-fat dairy products it could work for any phase of the South Beach Diet, although you might want to make it a once in a while treat for South Beach due to the amount of fat.

 Find More Recipes Like This One:

+Use Oven Dinners to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.